Housewife acquitted of maid abuse, judge says maid 'prone to exaggeration'

 "However, this still did not explain why milk had to be heated up if a milkshake was what was required," said the judge.

-There were also differing accounts for the last charge as to how the knife was used, and no mention of injury to her hand was made to police officers at the scene on Jan 31, 2017.
-The doctor examining her later that day recorded no such injury either.
+There were also differing accounts for the last charge as to how the knife was used, and no mention of the injury to her hand was made to police officers at the scene on Jan 31, 2017.
+The doctor who examined her later that day recorded no such injury either.

 The prosecution had fought for Ms Rajinder's case, saying that she had no reason to falsely implicate her employer.